 EPA New England Opens Nomination Period for Annual Environmental Merit Awards

 These regional awards have been given out annually since EPA was created in 1970.
-Past recipients have included scientists, community activists, business representatives, public officials and other individuals committed to preserving the environment.
-An independent EPA panel will select the winners based the environmental problem being addressed, what actions were taken to address this environmental issue and the degree to which the positive results can be measured and sustained.
+Past recipients have included scientists, business representatives, community advocates, and public officials committed to preserving the environment.
+An independent EPA panel will select the winners based on the environmental problem being addressed, what actions were taken to address this environmental issue and the degree to which the positive results can be measured and sustained.

-Awards, which will be presented at a ceremony in September, are traditionally given in five categories:
+Awards, which will be presented at a ceremony Boston in May, are traditionally given in five categories:

 - business, industry, trade, and professional organization;

 - local, state or federal government;